This Website is run in collaboration with a team of Barristers with a special interest in Family Provision Law

 - Provide objective and realistic advice on the strengths and weaknesses of your case;

-- Clarify the legal issues in dispute and narrow the dispute to ensure an economic and time-effective resolution; and
+- Clarify the legal issues in dispute and narrow the dispute to ensure an economical and time-effective resolution; and

 - Assist you in your case throughout the dispute resolution process, helping you to assess the reasonableness of settlements and make informed decisions about your prospects should your case proceed to trial.